 people with a genetic mutation linked to cancer risk

 healthy people with average cancer risk

 Breast cancer, like all cancers, is a genetic disease

 "Funk says that up to 90 percent of the risk factors for the disease lie in our control, “Not your doctor’s, genes or fate.”

 This is incorrect for several reasons.

 It is true that most breast cancers are “sporadic,” meaning that they are not due to a gene mutation you inherited from your mother or father.
 Inherited mutations, such as those in and , are associated with about 10% of breast cancer cases.
-However, if you do not have an inherited mutation that does not mean that you are in control whether or not you will develop breast cancer.
+However, if you do not have an that does not mean that you are in control whether or not you will develop breast cancer.

 Mutations are a natural part of our genes’ life cycles. in cells randomly mutates throughout our lives.
 Some of these mutations disrupt normal cell function.
 Cancer develops when these random mutations prevent genes from controlling cell growth.
 That is why even if you have not inherited a mutation and make the best possible lifestyle choices, you still are at risk of getting cancer; no one’s risk is ever zero.

 Age has the largest effect on risk.
 The older we are, the more random mutations pile up in our genes.
 As much as we might like to control aging, we cannot.
 This is why all women have breast cancer risk regardless of lifestyle choices.
 These choices can only increase or decrease individual risk.
 Of the lifestyle choices, maintaining a healthy weight, increasing physical activity and avoiding alcoholic beverages lower breast cancer risk the most.